devopsengineerDan/Daniel_project/Backup.md

        👉👉👉 BEST APPROACH

 [REPUTATION]        [CHARACTER]                 [ACQUIRE]
+🧨 Wisdom           🧨 Knowledge                🧨 Honour/Confidence
 🧨 Kind             🧨 Humble                   🧨 Accumulate && Be Kind
 🧨 Ridiculously     🧨 Fast                     🧨 Observe at All Percpectives
-🧨 Learner          🧨 Hungry for MORE          👉 Focus on Truth and Nature
+🧨 Learner          🧨 Hungry for MORE          👉 Focus on Truth and be in Harmony with Nature

 ====================================================================================================================================